The Signal Chain

 The sound is already treated.

 Stems arrive with hardware character baked in.
-No artificial warmth in post, no digital harshness to correct.

 Custom versions are fast.